YvonneBeirneFitzGerald/Project-Design-Help-Files-Template/docs/Template - Keeping Up To Date.md

 - Add an Issue Tracker for Documenation Fixes
 - Implement way to check for broken links
 - Update & Design 404 page if possible
+- Where is documention stored and what is plan for maintaining it?
+- Plan for keeping documentation up to date
 - Always pratice "UPDATE NOT DONE TO USER AND RELEASE NOTES DONE"
     - Does update made to the Tool/App Impact Documenation
     - Add reminders to Issue Templates to Update Documenations and Version Tags